arcilli/investsuite-api-docs/docs/concepts/transactions.md

     }
     ```

-!!! warning "Update Portfolio holdings"
+!!! info "Update Portfolio holdings"

     Also [update the Portfolio holdings](portfolios.md#holdings) after this call.